toliva/ConnectivityContent/apis/Product-API/02-reference.md

 Property Name | Type | Description
 ------------- | ---- | -----------
-time | string | Indicates at which time we’ll stop making inventory available for same day reservations day | string | Can be of same day or next day.
-Complements the time attribute
+time | string | Indicates at which time we’ll stop making inventory available for same day reservations day | string | Can take one of 2 values: sameDay or nextDay.
+It complements the time attribute.

 <a name="/definitions/PropertyAddressDTO"/>
 #### PropertyAddressDTO

 Property Name | Type | Description
 ------------- | ---- | -----------
-line1 | string | First line of address
+line1 | string | First line of address.
-line2 | string | Second line of address, not always available city | string | City in which the property is located state | string | State/Province, which is optional and thus might not be available postalCode | string | Postal or State Code, might not be available countryCode | string | ISO 3166-1 Alpha 3 country code, for the country where the property is located
+line2 | string | Optional.
+Second line of address.
+city | string | City in which the property is located. state | string | Optional.
+State/Province. postalCode | string | Optional.
+Postal or State Code. countryCode | string | ISO 3166-1 Alpha 3 country code, for the country where the property is located.

 <a name="/definitions/RoomTypeDTO"/>